the migrant diaries: Mexico 2017-1

 Cristobal gave us a small lecture about our roles as international observers.
 Article 33 of the Mexican constitution forbids the participation of foreigners in political actions, but we could come as observers to help ensure the safety of the marchers.

 Marta, a Colombian researcher on migration, and three Salvadoreans joined us.
-We took two taxis down to Ciudad Hidalgo and jumped on one of the innumerable rafts made from rubber tyres and planks of wood, and travelled across to Tecun Uman, as the town is called in Guatemala.
+We took two taxis down to Ciudad Hidalgo and jumped on one of the innumerable rafts made from rubber tires and planks of wood, and travelled across to Tecun Uman, as the town is called in Guatemala.
 As simple as that, no signs that this was an international border, no police, no wire, no walls, just a very busy, shallow river with rafts punting back and forth laden with families and traders carrying goods in both directions—crates of beer, toilet rolls, boxes of groceries, wood, fruit.
 There is a formal border crossing on the bridge, but I did not see many going that way.

 Our group wasn’t carrying much: a cross, a banner, and a bunch of palms and flowers that were being sold in the market to mark Palm Sunday.
 The point of crossing was to make a symbolic start on the Guatemalan side.
 And that’s what we did.
 At this point journalists and observers outnumbered marchers, but there was something very moving about watching Raul, one of the marchers, plant the wooden cross at the river’s edge and then walk back along the Guatemalan bank, barefoot.